brycemara/brycemara/README.md

 </div>

 - 🔭  I’m currently working on becoming a Front End software developer at Turing School of Software and Design.
-My degree is from Texas Tech (WRECK EM) in Industrial Eningeering.
+My degree is from Texas Tech (WRECK EM) in Industrial Engineering.

 - 🌱  I’m currently learning Redux, Typescript & much more!